 How Do You Snipe Hunt?

 The game becomes competitive when there are more than one person trying to hunt down their prey at different locations.
 With multiple hunters, the snipe will only be able to safely escape if their pursuers are not watching.

-Your hunting partner will need a shotgun with birdshot cartridges for close shots within ten yards (ten meters) to discourage larger birds from swooping down on your position while looking.
+Your hunting partner will need a shotgun with birdshot cartridges for close shots within ten yards (ten meters) to discourage large birds from swooping down on your position while looking.
 You will need to use caution when hunting snipe, as it is easy to get turned around in the wetlands and lose your sense of direction.

-Wetlands like bogs or coastal marshland that has not been hunted recently.
+Wetlands like bogs or coastal marshland that have not been hunted recently.
 The site must be large enough for a reasonable number of birds but small enough so you can find them all before they fly away.

 This may require locating an un-hunted wetland near where you live if there are none close by.
 If possible, ask friends or family members who hunt with shotguns what type of area they prefer to look for snipes at home during their own hunts (hint: most hunters want deep water nearby).

 Your location should also have no significant elevation change over a large area so you can walk around it without stepping on the snipes.

 These wetlands are often located in remote areas with no significant elevation change, and they may have deep water nearby that hunters prefer to look for snipe at home during their own hunts.

 Wetlands like bogs or coastal marshland where there has not been much hunting recently are also good places to find them as well.

-You want an area of wetland that is large enough for a reasonable number of birds but small enough so you can find all of them before they fly away if possible, ask friends or family members who hunt what type of place they might recommend looking at home when hunting snipe themselves.
+You want an area of wetland that is large enough for a reasonable number of birds but small enough so you can find all of them before they fly away if possible.
+Ask friends or family members who hunt what type of place they might recommend looking at home when hunting and snipe themselves.